The Witcher 3 PS5 and Xbox Series X port could launch today according to PEGI

-The Witcher 3: Wild Hunt could be launching on PS5 and Xbox Series X today, 19 October, according to a PEGI leak.
+The Witcher 3: Wild Hunt could be launching on PS5 and Xbox Series X imminently, according to a PEGI leak.

 The updated listing is for The Witcher 3: Wild Hunt Game of the Year edition, which means it would include the base game, alongside the Hearts of Stone and Blood & Wine expansions for PS5, Xbox Series X, and Xbox Series S players.